psctoolkit/psctoolkit.github.io/publication.md

 ## psctoolkit in the field
 This is a list of works that used the libraries from psctoolkit, if you have a work in which you use one of the libraries please [let us know](mailto:eocoe@na.iac.cnr.it?subject=[psctoolkit]%20New%20application)

 1. Bertaccini, Daniele; D'Ambra, Pasqua; Durastante, Fabio; Filippone, Salvatore.
-Preconditioning Richards Equations: spectral analysis and parallel solution at very large scale.
+Why diffusion-based preconditioning of Richards equation works: spectral analysis and computational experiments at very large scale.
 Preprint [arXiv:2112.05051](https://arxiv.org/abs/2112.05051).
 (2021). *Submitted*.
 1. D'Ambra, Pasqua; Filippone, Salvatore.
 A parallel generalized relaxation method for high-performance image segmentation on GPUs.
 J. Comput.
 Appl.
 Math.
 293 (2016), 35--44.
 2. Aprovitola, Andrea; D'Ambra, Pasqua; Denaro, Filippo M.; di Serafino, Daniela; Filippone, Salvatore.
 SParC-LES: enabling large eddy simulations with parallel sparse matrix computation tools.
 Comput.
 Math.
 Appl.
 70 (2015), no. 11, 2688--2700.
 2. D'Ambra, Pasqua; di Serafino, Daniela; Filippone, Salvatore.
 Performance analysis of parallel Schwarz preconditioners in the LES of turbulent channel flows.
 Comput.
 Math.
 Appl.
 65 (2013), no. 3, 352--361.